How DAO Rankings Work

 DEI - Delegate Engagement Index

 Why it matters: Delegation is only effective when delegates are active stewards.
 Passive delegates holding large voting power without engagement weakens governance quality.
+The Weighted Participation Rate differs from a simple vote count ratio — it rewards recent and consistent participation.

 PDI - Power Dynamics Index